jedisct1/tinyglitch/README.md

 First, the WASI C library (e.g. `/opt/wasi-sysroot/lib/wasm32-wasi/libc.a`) needs to be linked, as well as the builtins `libclang_rt.builtins-wasm32.a`.

 The only suitable linker for this is `wasm-ld`.

+This repository contains a PoC written in [zig](https://ziglang.org), using the [zigly](https://github.com/jedisct1/zigly) library for Compute@Edge.

+These libraries can also be used on the edge in Rust with the [ffmpeg-wasi](https://docs.rs/ffmpeg-wasi) crate.
+Using AssemblyScript seems a little more complicated at the moment.

+Instructions for the current code:

 1) Compile your application into an object.
 This is necessary to avoid symbol collisions with the WASI C library:
 ```sh